Facebook has over 2.91 billion active monthly users of different ages and with different hobbies and interests. With Ecwid

-Tips for selling on Facebook
+Tips for Selling on Facebook

 The competition on the platform is just as big as its audience.
 To stand out and promote your store among numerous businesses, follow these practices when selling products on Facebook pages.

-Add a CTA to your page.
-A CTA or
+Add a CTA to Your Page

 Here’s a list of Facebook CTA buttons you can choose from: